5 Text Message Marketing Strategies for Small Healthcare Practices

 c.
 Discuss it with your patients when they’re in your office.
 Your staff can highlight the benefits when your patient is checking in and direct patients to a poster in your office that has more information.

 d.
-You can also send an email notifying patients of your current service that sends appointment reminders and invite them to opt-in to receive other messaging from your office.
+You can also send an email notifying patients of your current service that sends appointment reminders and invites them to opt-in to receive other messaging from your office.

 Opt-Out